Randy Savage: New World Order (1997–1998)

-In early 1998, Savage started a feud with Lex Luger which culminated in a match at Souled Out, which Luger won.
-Luger also won a rematch between the two at SuperBrawl VIII.
-When Hogan failed to recapture his "nWo" title from Sting, it was Savage's turn, and he got his shot at Spring Stampede.
+On January 24, 1998, at Souled Out, Savage lost to Luger.
+Luger also won a rematch between the two on February 22 at SuperBrawl VIII.
+Savage faced Hogan in a steel cage match at Uncensored on March 15, which ended in a no contest.
+When Hogan failed to recapture his "nWo" title from Sting, it was Savage's turn, and he got his shot on April 19 at Spring Stampede.
 Hogan tried to make sure that Savage would not win the title because Hogan felt that he was the only nWo member who should be WCW World Heavyweight Champion, since he was the leader of the stable.
 With the help of Nash, however, Savage beat Sting for his third WCW World Heavyweight Championship, despite tearing his ACL in his knee during the match.
-The following night on Nitro, Hogan faced Savage for the championship and it looked like Hogan had Savage beat, but for the second consecutive night, Nash came to Savage's aid, powerbombing Hogan.
+The following night on Nitro, Hogan faced Savage for the championship, and it looked like Hogan had Savage beat, but for the second consecutive night, Nash came to Savage's aid, powerbombing Hogan.
 However, an interfering Bret Hart attacked Savage and preserved the victory for Hogan.
 Savage then joined with Nash and others to form the nWo Wolfpac, a split from Hogan's group.

-Savage went on to feud with both Hart and Roddy Piper.
+At Slamboree on May 17, Savage lost to Hart by submission.
 On June 14 at The Great American Bash, Savage teamed up with Piper against and lost to Hogan and Hart by submission.
 After the match, Savage wrestled Piper in the next match, which Savage quickly lost to Piper by submission.

-After the June 15 episode of Nitro, Savage took a hiatus from the company to recover from at least two major knee surgeries.
-He made only one more appearance in 1998, helping Ric Flair defeat Eric Bischoff for the Presidency of WCW on the December 28 episode of Monday Nitro.
+After the next night on Nitro, Savage took a hiatus from the company to recover from at least two major knee surgeries.
+He made only one more appearance in 1998, helping Ric Flair defeat Eric Bischoff for the Presidency of WCW on the December 28 episode of Nitro.
 As nWo member the Giant was interfering on Bischoff's behalf, Savage entered the ring wearing an nWo shirt but duped, low-blowed and clotheslined the Giant out of the ring and removed the shirt while exiting.